-Having a quiet time with God should not be irrelevant to your daily life.
+Having a quiet time focused on spending time with God should not be irrelevant to your daily life.

 Often, we talk about our “Meeting With God” or “Quiet Time” as if it is unrelated to the rest of the busy day we are facing.
 We speak of it as reading, learning, or doing something altogether different than what would be pertinent to our day.
 When did God ever say that He desired His Word and our meeting with Him to be a burden for us?
 He is too kind to be a burden.
 He is too loving to be irrelevant.
 He is too knowledgeable of your life to not avoid the details.